 Providing Comfort

-Creating a comfortable and secure sleeping area for your kittens is crucial for their overall well-being.
-Use soft bedding, such as blankets or a warm cat bed, and place it in a quiet corner of the room.
-This will provide them with a cozy spot where they can retreat for a good night’s sleep.
+Creating a comfortable and secure sleeping area for your kittens is crucial for their well-being.
+Use soft bedding, such as blankets or a warm cat bed, and place it in a quiet room corner.
+This will give them a cozy spot to retreat for a good night’s sleep.

 Establishing Routine